ezeslucky/DevBites/PRIVACYPOLICY.md

-# Privacy Policy for Sharuco's Sharuco Website
+# Privacy Policy for DevBites's  Website

-Last updated: 5/1/2023

-Thank you for visiting Sharuco's Sharuco website.
+Thank you for visiting DevBites's  website.
 Your privacy is important to us, and we are committed to protecting your personal information.
 This Privacy Policy describes our practices regarding the collection, use, and disclosure of your personal information.

 ## Information We Collect